archiejain28/frontend-mentor-card-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- float/inline-block
+- Float/inline-block
 - Mobile-first workflow {media rule for responsive site}

 ### What I learned

-Yeah I have learned in this challenge about float.
+I have learned in this challenge about float.
 Learn how we can use media rule for responsive websites more about <div> tags